hackmysql/website/content/group-commit-and-trx-dependency-tracking.md

 MySQL 8.0 and newer change and improve how we measure and monitor replication lag.
 Even though multi-threaded replication (MTR) has been on by default for the last three years (since [v8.0.27](https://dev.mysql.com/doc/relnotes/mysql/8.0/en/news-8-0-27.html) released October 2021), the industry has been steeped in single-threaded replication for nearly _30_ years.
 As a result, replication lag with MTR is a complicated topic because it depends on version, configuration, and more.
-This three-part series provides a detailed understanding, starting from what was originally an unrelated feature but is now the basis: binary log group commit.
+This three-part series provides a detailed understanding, starting from what was originally an unrelated feature: binary log group commit.

 <!-- more -->